The Shift to Cloud Analytics With AWS

 - Analyze and correlate on-premises and cloud data for insights everywhere with Sisense’s Elastic Data Engine

-- Rapidly transform and optimize raw data on the Cloud to conduct advanced, ad-hoc predictive analytics with Sisense for Cloud Data Teams
+- Rapidly transform and optimize raw data on the Cloud to conduct advanced, ad-hoc predictive analytics with Sisense Fusion platform

-- Deliver answers to complex business questions and surface insights and hard-to-detect patterns in data using AI with Sisense for BI & Analytics Teams
+- Deliver answers to complex business questions and surface insights and hard-to-detect patterns in data using AI with Sisense Fusion Analytics

-- Turn data into purpose-built analytics apps that can be white-labeled and embedded to create new revenue streams and competitive differentiation using Sisense for Product Teams
+- Turn data into purpose-built analytics apps that can be white-labeled and embedded to create new revenue streams and competitive differentiation using Sisense Fusion Embed

 - Transform sophisticated, AI predictions generated by data scientists using cloud AutoML services, into easy-to-consume business insights for all users within Sisense’s interactive and highly intuitive, AI-powered dashboards.